Patulin: Sources of exposure

-Dietary intake of patulin from apple juice has been estimated at between 0.03 and 0.26 μg/kg bw/day in various age groups and populations.
-Content of patulin in apple juice is estimated to be less than 10–15μg/L. A number of studies have looked into comparisons of organic vs conventional harvest of apples and levels of patulin contamination.
+Dietary intake of patulin from apple juice has been estimated at between 0.03 and 0.26 μg per kg body weight per day in various age groups and populations.
+Content of patulin in apple juice is estimated to be less than 10–15 μg/L. A number of studies have looked into comparisons of organic vs conventional harvest of apples and levels of patulin contamination.
 For example, one study showed 0.9% of children drinking organic apple juice exceeded the tolerable daily intake (TDI) for patulin.
 A recent article described detection of patulin in marine strains of Penicillium, indicating a potential risk in shellfish consumption.

 Toxicity

 A subacute rodent NOAEL of 43 μg/kg body weight as well as genotoxicity studies were primarily the cause for setting limits for patulin exposure, although a range of other types of toxicity also exist.

 While not a particularly potent toxin, patulin is genotoxic.
 Some theorize that it may be a carcinogen, although animal studies have remained inconclusive.
 Patulin has shown antimicrobial properties against some microorganisms.
 Several countries have instituted patulin restrictions in apple products.
-The World Health Organization recommends a maximum concentration of 50 µg/L in apple juice.
-In the European Union, the limit is also set at 50 micrograms per kilogram (µg/kg) in apple juice and cider, at 25 µg/kg in solid apple products, and at 10 µg/kg in products for infants and young children.
+The World Health Organization recommends a maximum concentration of 50 μg/L in apple juice.
+In the European Union, the limit is also set at 50 micrograms per kilogram (μg/kg) in apple juice and cider, at 25 μg/kg in solid apple products, and at 10 μg/kg in products for infants and young children.
 These limits came into force on 1 November 2003.